xdmushui/partner-center-sdk/develop/cancel-an-azure-marketplace-subscription.md

 > [!Note]
 > New Commerce changes are currently available only to partners who are part of the M365/D365 new commerce experience technical preview.

 New commerce subscriptions can be canceled within 72 hours of purchase or renewal.
-After 72 hours, subscriptions can no longer be cancelled and the API will throw an error.
+After 72 hours, subscriptions can no longer be canceled and the API will throw an error.

 ## Prerequisites